chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 - Suddenly, a purple tendril breaks out from the ground and wraps around her foot.
 A Druun.
 - Raya swings her whip-sword, the blade now glowing and infused with Heart's Gem shard.
 It effortlessly tears through the Druun, compared to the ineffective simple weapons before.
 - She fights a few, easily with the Gem-fused weapon.
+	- Tuk-Tuk kicks some butt too — he’s a steady tank.
 - There are some purple glows that come out from the cavern: glows that meant someone was being petrified.

 #### Past: Sacrifice